Academics

 Seventh Grade

-In World Geography, seventh graders develop an understanding of the world in which we live by exploring the physical and human characteristics of peoples, places, and environments.
-The design of this course focuses on themes such as geographical regions, resources, political and economic systems, population, and religion.
+In World Geography, students develop an understanding of the world in which we live by exploring the physical and human characteristics of peoples, places, and environments.
+The design of this course focuses on themes such as geographical regions, resources, political and economic systems, population, and migration.
 Each theme begins with addressing basic concepts and skills, progressively advances to more complex topics within the theme, and culminates with age-appropriate case studies.
-Students examine the themes through a geographic lens and how those themes impact daily lives and influence certain types of systems.
-Students are exposed to the geographer’s toolbox, including geographic information systems, maps, and data expressed through graphs and charts, and the identification of countries, capitals, and major physical features of six continents.
-In the spring, the boys apply concepts and main ideas from the year to complete a culminating project on place and identity.
+Students examine the themes through a geographic lens and how this impacts daily lives and influences certain types of systems.
+Students are exposed to the geographer’s tool box, including geographic information systems, maps and data through graphs and charts, and the identification of countries, capitals, and major physical features of six continents.

 Eighth Grade